henvic/wedeploycli/docs/Releasing.md

 Most of the commands below are iterative.

 ## Tagging
+The process of tagging consist of the following steps:

+1. Edit `releasenotes.go` and add tag information.
+Commit and push the changes.
-A developer tags a new tag using the command `make tag`.
+2. Add new tag using the command `make tag`.

 This command runs all code static analysis/quality tools and the unit and integration tests available on the wedeploy/cli package, similarly to `make test`.